Ashrafulhiderjayed/Brain-Station-23-Star-Coder-Program-2024/README.md

 # Brain-Station-23-Star-Coder-Program-2024

-Certainly!
-Here's the list of questions and answers formatted for a README.md file on GitHub:

 **1. primary objective of the planning phase in the software development life cycle?**
    - Ans: To define the scope, schedule, and resources for the project.